kirara-research/astool/README.md

 - `invalidate` - Removes fast resume data from the memo.
 This will force a relogin on the next API call.
 - `master_gc` - Deletes decrypted databases that can be recreated.
 The latest master will not be deleted.
 - `pkg_sync [flags] (groups...)` - Check the downloaded package cache and see if the named groups are complete.
-If not, and you haven't told it to validate only, it will download the missing parts `%` will download all.
+If not, and you haven't told it to validate only, it will download the missing parts.
   Flags:
   - `-m/--master [version]` - Use the specified master databases.
 If this is not given, it'll use the current version from the astool memo.